 Rules related to EHT MU and EHT TB PPDUs also apply to UHR MU PPDUs and UHR TB PPDUs, respectively.

-and the additional rules defined below.

 A UHR AP shall not transmit an HE or EHT PPDU that carries a Trigger frame soliciting a UHR TB PPDU.